roman-milk/roman-milk.github.io/concubines.md

+===

- ****** Concubines ****** byE.Z.Riter© The next day, the Sheik returned from his trip.
+The next day, the Sheik returned from his trip.
 He explained the plan he had to scam the government of the United States into supporting my owning a concubine.
 Of course, I readily agreed for the memory of Kamilah under me kept my blood simmering.
 I boarded his plane that night to take me home.
 I left a teary-eyed Kamilah with the promise I would return for her.

  When I got home, there were phone calls from my parents, several friends, and six women.
 I called Nancy first, but she was out of town.
 I then called Estella who came over and spent the night.